-32. In setting the 5.61 million tonne catch limit over such a large area, CCAMLR recognises that the fishery has the potential to be spatially restricted and has the potential for localised, potentially negative, ecosystem impacts.
+31. In setting the 5.61 million tonne catch limit over such a large area, CCAMLR recognises that the fishery has the potential to be spatially restricted and has the potential for localised, potentially negative, ecosystem impacts.
 In recognition of this risk, CCAMLR introduced a trigger level of 620 000 tonnes above which the fishery cannot proceed until there is an agreed mechanism to distribute catches in a manner designed to avoid localised impacts.
 The trigger level was selected as it represented the combined maximum historic catches reported from each subarea (although at no point in the history of the krill fishery has a catch as high as 620 000 tonnes been taken in one year).
-The trigger level has been subdivided such that catches in any one season may not exceed 25% of the trigger level
+The trigger level (155 000 tonnes) in Subarea 48.1 and 45% (279 000 tonnes) in Subareas 48.2 and 48.3 (CM 51-07) (for schematic, see Figure 10).
+In 2003, CCAMLR agreed to the definition of a suite of small-scale management units (SSMUs) in Area